 Although mothers are awarded custody more often than fathers, more dads are being awarded joint custody.
 A father has the same right to have a meaningful role in his child’s life.
 Even if the father does not gain custody, he has the right to be involved and maintain a relationship with a child without interference from the custodial parent.
 Many fathers do not actively pursue their full rights.
-Queens lawyer Douglas M. Scheinman advises fathers of the importance of their role in raising children and asserting their legal rights.
+Nassau lawyer Douglas M. Scheinman advises fathers of the importance of their role in raising children and asserting their legal rights.

 He has more than 25 years experience in custody and all family law matters.
 A consultation with our law firm is recommended to advise fathers about how the court can be utilized to effectively promote, protect and preserve the important father-child relationship.

 Resolving custody matters can be confusing and emotional.
 Women often face additional hardships regarding child and spousal support.
 Decisions on how to proceed are frequently difficult.
 Questions and concerns arise regarding the length and cost of the divorce process, whether you can remain in a family home, whether you will receive spousal support, and how to pay for child care.